dibyendubiswas1998/DevOps-Cloud/7. Ansible/README.md

 * Another oone is Create vars in **group_vars/all/** directory:
     * for app hosts, create **group_vars/all/app.yaml**
     * for db hosts, create **group_vars/all/db.yaml**

+## Error Handling:
+* Suppose you have 3 different managed nodes and 4 different tasks in ansible.
+    * If first task is failed all the managed nodes then reset of tasks are not executed.
+    * If first task is failed in first managed node, then it might be all the tasks are executed rest of managed nodes.
+* use **`ignore_errors:` `yes`**
+    ```yaml
+        ---
+        - hosts: all
+          become: true

+          tasks:
+            - name: Install security updates
+              ansible.builtin.apt:
+                name: "{{ item }}"
+                state: latest
+              loop:
+                - openssl
+                - openssh
+              ignore_errors: yes

+            - name: Check if docker is installed
+              ansible.builtin.command: docker --version
+              register: output
+              ignore_errors: yes

+            - ansible.builtin.debug:
+                var: output

+            - name: Install docker
+              ansible.builtin.apt:
+                name: docker.io
+                state: present
+              when: output.failed
+    ```
+* Execute the command:
+    ```bash
+        ansible-playbook -i inventory.ini playbook.yaml
+    ```

+## Ansible Vault:
+* Command:
+    ```bash
+        ansible-vault
+    ```
+    * Vault Operations:
+        * **create**          Create new vault encrypted file
+        * **decrypt**         Decrypt vault encrypted file
+        * **edit**            Edit vault encrypted file
+        * **view**            View vault encrypted file
+        * **encrypt**         Encrypt YAML file
+        * **encrypt_string**  Encrypt a string
+        * **rekey**           Re-key a vault encrypted file

+* Setup Vault:
+    * Create a Password for Vault
+        ```bash
+            openssl rand --base64 2048 > vault.pass
+        ```
+    * Create a Ansible-Vault
+        ```bash
+            ansible-vault create group_vars/all/pass.yml --vault-password-file vault.pass # create
+            # Add the secrects in this Ansible vault

+            ansible-vault edit group_vars/all/pass.yml --vault-password-file vault.pass # edit
+            # Edit the secrects in these vault.

+            # view the Secrects in this vault
+            ansible-vault view group_vars/all/pass.yml --vault-password-file vault.pass
+        ```
+    * After that you add Access and Secrect key or others secrects in these valut.

+* Suppose you have a secrects in **secrects.yaml** file, then how to encrypt, here are the process:
+    * Create a **secrects.yaml** file and add the secrects.
+    * Create a password for vault
+        ```bash
+            openssl rand --base64 2048 > vault.pass
+        ```
+    * Encrypy the secrect, **secrects.yaml**:
+        ```bash
+            ansible-vault encrypt secrects.yaml --vault-password-file vault.pass
+        ```
+    * Thats how you encrypts the existing file, which will be secure.
+    * **Now** for decrypt the **secrects.yaml** file, you can use below command with password:
+        ```bash
+            ansible-vault decrypt secrects.yaml --vault-password-file vault.pass
+        ```
+* **Note:** Suppose you have 1000 different roles and playbooks, then it is not recommeded that you can use use different password (vault.pass) for each role and playbook.
+For that you can do, **dev** enviroment you can use one password (vault.pass), **staging** enviroment you can use another password (vault.pass) and for **production** enviroment you can use another password (vault.pass).
+Also you can store your secrects in different files.

+## Plicy as Code:
+Policy as Code (PaC) in DevSecOps refers to the practice of defining and managing security policies through code.
+This approach enables automated, consistent, and scalable enforcement of security controls and compliance requirements across the software development lifecycle.<Br>

+* **Key Concepts of Policy as Code:**
+    * **Codification of Policies:** Security policies, compliance requirements, and governance rules are written in code, similar to how infrastructure is defined in Infrastructure as Code (IaC).
+Policies are typically defined using declarative languages or scripts.
+    * **Automation:** Policies are automatically enforced through CI/CD pipelines.
+Tools continuously monitor and ensure compliance with the defined policies.
+    * **Version Control:** Policies as code are stored in version control systems (e.g., Git), allowing for versioning, auditing, and change tracking.
+This ensures that any changes to policies are transparent and traceable.
+    * **Integration with DevOps Tools:** PaC integrates with DevOps tools and platforms, enabling seamless policy enforcement across development, testing, and production environments.
+Common integrations include CI/CD tools, configuration management tools, and cloud management platforms.

+* **Benefits of Policy as Code:**
+    * **Consistency and Accuracy:** Policies are applied consistently across environments, reducing the risk of human error.
+Automated checks and enforcement ensure that policies are adhered to accurately.
+    * **Scalability:** PaC enables scalable policy enforcement across multiple environments and numerous resources.
+It supports the rapid deployment and scaling of applications while maintaining compliance.
+    * **Auditability and Transparency:** Policies as code provide an auditable trail of policy definitions and changes.
+This transparency is crucial for compliance and regulatory requirements.
+    * **Shift-Left Security:** By integrating security policies early in the development process, PaC promotes the shift-left security approach.
+It helps identify and remediate security issues early, reducing the cost and impact of security vulnerabilities.

+* **Example Use Cases:**
+    * **Infrastructure Security:** Ensure that cloud resources (e.g., AWS S3 buckets, IAM roles) comply with security best practices.
+Automatically remediate non-compliant resources.
+    * **Application Security:** Enforce secure coding practices and compliance checks during the build and deployment stages.
+Prevent deployment of applications with known vulnerabilities.
+    * **Compliance and Governance:** Implement regulatory compliance requirements (e.g., GDPR, HIPAA) as code.
+Continuously monitor and enforce compliance across the organization.